 - 2.1 Shade Tree Board.
-The Mayor shall appoint a three-member board each year, subject to City Council approval, to act as a Shade Tree Board for the City of Arlington.
+The Parks Committee shall act as a Shade Tree Board for the City of Arlington.
 This Board shall have general supervision of shade tree management within the City of Arlington.
 The Board shall make recommendations to the City Council regarding the conduct and regulation of the city shade tree program, propose an annual budget for said program and make periodic reports to the City Council on the status of the shade tree inventory of the city.
 The City Council shall have final authority to regulate and budget for the shade tree program. - 2.2 City Forester.
 The position of City Forester is hereby created in the City of Arlington.
 It shall be the duty of the Forester to coordinate, under the direction and control of the Shade Tree Board, and under the general authority of the City Council, all activities of the municipality relating to the protection, management, and removal and replacement of shade trees within city limits.
 The City Forester shall act as an advisor to the shade tree board to effectively implement the terms of this ordinance. - 2.3 Permits for Planting Trees in Boulevards and Utility Corridors.
 Private parties must secure a permit from the City before planting any tree in any boulevard or utility corridor in the City.
 City approved trees may be purchased and planted by the property owner of the land abutting the boulevard, or by a person retained by the property owner.
-Varieties of trees approved shall be trees of the hardwood variety,

-- with good mature appearance, adaptability to the climate, long lived and generally resistant to injurious insects and diseases. - 2.4 Permits for Tree Trimming and Removal.
+Varieties of trees approved shall be trees of the hardwood variety, with good mature appearance, adaptability to the climate, long lived and generally resistant to injurious insects and diseases.
+Varieties selected for planting in boulevards should be capable of attaining the height and general appearance of existing boulevard trees in the same block.
+Approved varieties shall be recommended by the City Forester each year and approved by the Shade Tree Board. - 2.4 Permits for Tree Trimming and Removal.
 Private parties must secure a permit from the City before cutting, trimming, pruning, removing, spraying or otherwise treating trees, shrubs or other vegetation within the city rights of way or city parks or other city property.